 Destinations worth venturing out to

-Chilean geography offers a great variety: from nature-filled beaches and National Parks, to mountains and the city.
-Try out some of the following options apart from your Santiago travel if you want to venture out.
+Chilean geography offers a great variety: from nature-filled beaches and National Parks, to mountains and cities.
+Due to their proximity to Santiago, these are some places you can travel from the capital city.

 Valparaiso is another big city in Chile, 116 km from Santiago.
 Here’s a cheap, reliable bus company for the ride.
 Some of its notable landmarks are:

-1. Museo a Cielo Abierto showcases unique graffiti and street art.
+1. Museo a Cielo Abierto that showcases unique graffiti and street art.

-2. Fishing Caleta and Quintay are fishing villages near one another that offer delicious seafood (remember that Chilean cuisine has many seafood bases).
+2. Fishing Caleta and Quintay that are fishing villages near one another which offer delicious seafood (remember that Chilean cuisine has many seafood bases).

-2. Cerro Carpa, Pochoco, Provincia, Cajón del Maipo, and the Farellones area have mountains apt for hiking or ski resorts.
+2. Cerro Carpa, Pochoco, Provincia, Cajón del Maipo, and the Farellones area have mountains great for hiking and that have ski resorts.

-Bonus tip: Sewell is a Unesco-declared copper mine town-turned-ghost town.
-150 km from Santiago, it’s also called city of stairs – for being elevated 21,000 m above the sea level.
+Bonus tip: Sewell is a Unesco-declared copper mine town turned ghost town.
+It’s also called city of stairs because it’s elevated 21,000 m above the sea level.
 Santiago is only 150 km away from Sewell and it’s also next to “Los Andes.”

 Planning to travel to Santiago?
-You can use the Talk Travel App and directly talk to a local to help you with your travel planning and have a much more enjoyable experience during your Santiago travel.
+You can use Talk Travel App and directly talk to a local to help you with your travel planning.
+Have a much more enjoyable experience during your Santiago travel using Talk Travel!